Hmzbo/Pneumonia-detection-from-X-ray-images/README.md

 The trained models are also available in case you need to use them or to reproduce the results.

+The Tensorflow version used is: 2.1.0
+The Keras version used is: 2.3.1
 The models are trained locally on an Nvidia GTX 1050ti GPU, the training duration and more details are available in the notebook.